verghost/vlc-lua-docs/m/sd/index.md

 ----
 ## `node:add_subitem()`
-Add an child item to a node.
+Add a child item to a node.

 ### Parameters
 - `info` Table with the following keys: